-of daily life and drives both economic development and employment growth, especially in emerging countries.
 The COVID-19 pandemic has brought about many changes in the apparel industry.

 The demand for knit-based apparel is rising due to the expansion of e-commerce site sales and the spread of workat-home jobs, while consumers are demanding further action to reduce clothing loss and respond to the SDGs as their sustainability consciousness grows.
 Sewing factories must respond to these challenges as they continue their businesses.

 JUKI provides solutions to make sewing factories smarter globally.
 We provide a high quality solution system including a sewing management system (JaNets) to improve and integrates all of the processes at work in full-fledged sewing factories, from pre-sewing to post-sewing, in addition to products.
 We also support market needs such as the JUKI customers' expansion to overseas countries and relocation of production sites in emerging countries in our industry-leading global system.

 In the knitwear field, we will collaborate with the world's top manufacturers.
 In the non-apparel field, we will further grow our business by expanding our product range through a new company launched last year.

+propositio

+Improve productivity and quality through comprehensive proposals / support the overseas expansion of JUKI customers

+Contribute to the reduction of clothing waste

+Priority areas an strategies

-alue osition Solving customer challenges Improve productivity and quality through comprehensive proposals / support the overseas expansion of JUKI customers Solving social challenges Contribute to the reduction of clothing waste ority as and tegies Expand business partners by developing new middle markets.
-Expand revenues by increasing sales in high value-added fields.
-Automatic machines: Propose automation for high-end customers Knit: Expand sales in the growing casual knitwear market through collaboration with PEGASUS
+- Expand business partners by developing new middle markets. - Expand revenues by increasing sales in high value-added fields.

+Automatic machines: Propose automation for high-end customers

+Knit: Expand sales in the growing casual knitwear market through collaboration with PEGASUS